Last Call For Most Lift Accessed Terrain – Skiing In May

 Snowbird

-Acreage Open In May: Skiing and riding via its Mineral Basin Express and Little Cloud chairlifts, with uplift and download service via Peruvian due to Aerial Tram being replaced.
+Acreage Open In May: 2,500 acres – Skiing and riding via its Mineral Basin Express and Little Cloud chairlifts, with uplift and download service via Aerial Tram.

 Whistler Blackcomb